marsxvcom/.github/profile/README.md

 # About `MARSxv`
-Find a path to Mars...
+"Find a path to Mars".

-Just kidding!
-We are a team enthusiastic about building compact, bug-free, and energy-efficient IT products.
+We are a team enthusiastic about building compact, bug-free, and energy-efficient technology products.

 Visit our website: https://mars-xv.com/